AlexShten/Test_for_GL/README.md

 !!!
 In this task, a check is performed on the number of input parameters.
 Both integers and real numbers can be entered (only for the third parameter D, the distance between the spans).!!!

+Task 3: The Knight
+The Binary Knight fights for every bit of free space on his hard drive.
+His favorite arsenal is a combination of `ls -la` and `rm -rf` tools.
+Once, during a glorious three-day fight, he has accidentally removed the `ls` tool.
+Now he does not know which files are there on his disk and how much space they occupy.
+Help the Binary Knight get back to glorious disk freedom battles soon.
+Write a program that produces the same output as `ls -la`.

+!!!
+To start, write the following line: ./like_ls -la
+!!!

 Task 4: Extractor
 Below  is  described  a  simple  TAR-like  FS  image  format,  especially  useful  for  highly-constrained embedded devices.
 Each FS image is a file, containing other files and directories inside without any